smathot/time_series_test/readme.md

 * fit_method: str, list of str, or None, optional :  The fitting method, which is passed as the `method` keyword to `mixedlm.fit()`.
 This can be a label or a list of labels, in which case different fitting methods are tried in case of convergence errors.
+* suppress_convergence_warnings: bool, optional :  Installs a warning filter to suppress conververgence (and other) warnings.
 * **kwargs: dict, optional :  Optional keywords to be passed to `mixedlm()`, such as `groups` and `re_formula`.